cyberark/conjur/tutorials/integrations/puppet.md

 ## Next steps

-You've now been through the essential Possum-Puppet workflow.
+You've now been through the essential Conjur-Puppet workflow.

 As next steps, may we suggest: